 In order to qualify for the reimbursement for weed control on private land the landowner must perform the following:

 - The landowner must hire a certified pesticide applicator with a valid service license to provide invasive plant treatment recommendations and a cost estimate.
 A list of potential service providers is provided by NWIPC with the application.
 The cost must be within industry standards.
+Only invasive species on the list included with the application are eligible for treatment.

 - Complete and submit the Landowner Weed Removal Rebate application form.